-The title for Item: 3) Printed Circuit Board (PCB) or hardware changes: was corrected for a typo from i) to 3).
+• The title for Item: 3) Printed Circuit Board (PCB) or hardware changes: was corrected for a typo from i) to 3).
 No other changes have been made.

-05/tbd/2012 D01 Permissive Change Policy v05r02 has been changed to 178919 D01 Permissive Change Policy v05r03 to allow TCBs to approve third party software upgrades as PBA.
+10/24/2012: D01 Permissive Change Policy v05r02 has been changed to 178919 D01 Permissive Change Policy v05r03 to allow TCBs to approve third party software upgrades as PBA.
+Permissive changes and RF exposure considerations has been changed to reference the published RF exposure KDB procedures.